adi-pr/lc-3-vm/README.md

 - `restore_input_buffering()`: Restores terminal input buffering.
 - `handle_interrupt(int signal)`: Signal handler for `SIGINT`.

+## Credits

+The LC-3 instruction set and architectural details are based on the [LC-3 Instruction Set Architecture](https://www.jmeiners.com/lc3-vm/supplies/lc3-isa.pdf) by J. Meiners & R. Pendleton.
+This virtual machine is an implementation inspired by the design described in this document.

 ## License

 This project is open source.
 You are free to use, modify, and distribute the code as needed.